singiamtel/sudoku_c/README.md

 ![Screenshot](screenshotd.png)

-There is no validation of the input or the output, so you can make mistakes and break the program.
+There is no validation of the input or the output, and invalid boards will most likely break the program.

 ## Implementation details